prashant042002/SIEM-Home-Lab/README.md

 Trigger Alerts
 Observe alert generation based on the conditions set and confirm notifications via configured channels.

-#Sample Test Case#
+Sample Test Case

 Scenario: Detecting brute-force attacks on user accounts.
 Steps:
-Simulate repeated failed login attempts.
+-Simulate repeated failed login attempts.
-Verify alert generation and notification via email/Slack.
+-Verify alert generation and notification via email/Slack.
-Confirm alert details in Kibana.
+-Confirm alert details in Kibana.

-#Conclusion#
+##Conclusion
 This Elastic Stack home lab demonstrates SIEM capabilities with a focus on alerting and notifications, laying the foundation for detecting and responding to threats in a controlled environment.

 Note: This project is designed for educational purposes in a lab environment and should not be used in production without further configuration and security hardening.